hrishabhb/Cricket/VITALSIQ_PRESENTATION_SCRIPT.md

 ## CLOSING: The Opportunity
 **[Duration: ~60 seconds]**
+**[Visual: Final slide with key takeaways and contact information.
+Look directly at camera.]**

-Let me bring this together.
+Let me bring this all together.

+**[Speak with conviction and energy]**

-Today, healthcare professionals wait months for data that already exists.
+Right now, today, healthcare professionals are waiting months for data that already exists in our systems.
 VitalsIQ changes that reality—transforming IQVIA from a data repository into a **real-time insights partner**.

 This isn't just about faster queries.
 It's about:
-- **Empowering better clinical decisions**
+- **Empowering better clinical decisions** at the moment they matter most
-- **Demonstrating IQVIA's commitment to innovation**
+- **Demonstrating IQVIA's commitment to innovation** in healthcare technology
-- **Creating new revenue streams through self-service analytics**
+- **Creating new revenue streams** through self-service analytics
-- **Differentiating our offerings in a competitive market**
+- **Differentiating our offerings** in an increasingly competitive market

 We have the technology.
 We have the expertise.
 We have the data.

 **What we're proposing is connecting them in a way that creates immediate, measurable value.**

+**[Pause, lean in slightly, final statement with confidence]**

-We're excited about this idea, and we believe a focused proof of concept can demonstrate its potential quickly and cost-effectively.
+We're excited about VitalsIQ, and we believe a focused proof of concept can demonstrate its potential quickly and cost-effectively.
+The future of healthcare data access doesn't have to be months away—it can be seconds away.

-Thank you for your time and consideration.
-I'm happy to answer any questions.
+**Thank you for considering this idea.
+Let's make data accessible for those who need it most.**

 ---

-**[End of presentation – Open for Q&A]**
+**[End of video – Fade to contact/next steps slide]**

 ---

-## 📝 Presentation Tips
+## 📝 Video Recording Tips

+### Technical Setup:
+- **Camera:** Eye-level, HD quality (1080p minimum)
+- **Lighting:** Soft, even lighting on your face (ring light or natural window light)
+- **Audio:** Use external microphone or quality headset (test beforehand!)
+- **Background:** Clean, professional, minimal distractions
+- **Framing:** Head and shoulders visible, slight space above head
+- **Recording software:** OBS Studio, Zoom, or PowerPoint recording feature

-### Delivery Guidance:
+### Delivery Guidance for Video:
-- **Maintain eye contact** – Look at your audience, not just the slides
+- **Look at camera** – Not at slides or your own image.
+This creates connection with viewers
+- **Energy level** – Slightly higher than normal conversation (video can feel flat)
 - **Use vocal variety** – Emphasize key points with pace and tone changes
-- **Pause for impact** – Let critical statistics sink in (e.g., "two to three quarters")
+- **Strategic pauses** – Let critical statistics sink in (e.g., "two to three quarters" - pause 2 seconds)
-- **Show enthusiasm** – Your belief in this idea should be evident
-- **Invite engagement** – Watch for audience reactions and adjust accordingly

-### Backup Slides to Prepare:
+- **Gesture naturally** – Hands visible occasionally adds engagement
+- **Smile when appropriate** – Especially during solution sections (Slide 3-5)
+- **No filler words** – Edit out "ums" and "ahs" if recording in segments

+### Recording Strategy:
+- **Option 1: Single take** – Record entire 12-15 minute video in one go (have backup takes ready)
+- **Option 2: Segment recording** – Record each slide section separately, edit together
+- **Recommended: Hybrid** – Record in 2-3 segments (Problem/Idea, How it Works/Innovation, Value/Timeline/Close)

+### Post-Production:
+- **Add text overlays** for key statistics ("2-3 quarters", "Under 3 seconds", "$600/month")
+- **Transitions** between slides (simple, professional)
+- **Lower third** with your name/title at opening
+- **End screen** with contact info or next steps
+- **Closed captions** if possible (accessibility + professionalism)

+### B-Roll Suggestions (Optional but Impactful):
+- Screen recording of similar query tools for comparison
-- Detailed architecture diagram
+- Animated diagram of how VitalsIQ works
+- Mock-up screenshots of the proposed interface
+- Quick cuts to relevant slides during technical explanations

+### Common Video Recording Mistakes to Avoid:
+- ❌ Reading from script (use bullet points, speak naturally)
+- ❌ Monotone delivery (vary your pace and energy)
+- ❌ Looking down at notes constantly
+- ❌ Poor audio quality (this kills credibility fast)
+- ❌ Too long - keep within 15 minutes maximum
+- ❌ Forgetting a strong opening and closing

+### Final Checklist Before Submitting:
+- ✅ Video length: 12-15 minutes (not over 15!)
+- ✅ Audio is clear and consistent throughout
-- Security and compliance framework
+- ✅ All slides are visible and legible
-- Competitive analysis
-- Extended ROI calculations
-- Risk mitigation strategies
-- Sample query demonstrations

-### Anticipated Questions:
-- **"What about PHI/HIPAA?"** → Emphasize aggregate data, read-only access, validation layers
-- **"How accurate will it be?"** → Context-aware AI, 95%+ target, continuous learning
-- **"What if it fails?"** → Proof of concept is low-risk; we validate before scaling
-- **"Why not use existing tools?"** → Generic tools don't understand our specific healthcare domain
-- **"What's the business model?"** → Subscription-based, per-user pricing with usage limits
+- ✅ You look at camera during key moments
+- ✅ Energy is maintained throughout (re-record if you sound tired)
+- ✅ File format is compatible (MP4 is standard)
+- ✅ File size is within submission limits
+- ✅ You've watched the full video once before submitting